ramonhoyo/random-quote-machine/README.md

 https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine/

-in order to run you need have istalled npm.
+in order to run you need have installed npm.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).